 5.2 Member States had the possibility to exclude small emitting installations from the EU ETS until 2020.
 Should this possibility be continued?
-If so, what should be the modalities
+If so, what should be the modalities for opt-out installations to contribute to emission reductions in a cost-effective and economically efficient manner?
+Should these be harmonised at EU level?

 5.3 How do you rate the importance of a high level of security and user-friendliness of the Union Registry?
-Do you think the costs for providing these services should be covered no comment no comment
+Do you think the costs for providing these services should be covered via Registry fees?